shopware5/shopware/UPGRADE-5.6.md

 * Added `shopware.controller.blacklisted_controllers` parameter to the DI container to blacklist controllers for dispatching
 * Added default table options of Doctrine to config
 * Added better ExtJS file auto-loading.
 See [Improved ExtJS auto-loading](###Improved ExtJS auto-loading) for more details
+* Added configuration to show the voucher field on checkout confirm page

 ### Changes